Joseph Ekemu: Jail sentences

 In 2002, he completed the two-year jail sentence.
 He was the first high-ranking Uganda government official to be convicted over fraud.

+In 2018, he pleaded with the then Speaker Rt.Hon Rebecca Alitwala Kadaga for financial assistance saying it would be fair if former legislators are supported.He added former legislators should also be included if it comes to political activities.
+This was after about 1000 former legislators from the first Parliament in 1962 to the 6th Parliament were elderly and didd not have clear sources of income despite them having served the country as members of Parliament.

 Legal practice resumption

 Ekemu had five months left in Law Council Disciplinary Committee (LCDC) before being jailed, he made an application to continue practicing law which was later rejected by the board and the head of the LCDC.
 Elijah Wante who had known Ekamu for a long time advised him to file a fresh application for reinstatement.
 After pleading to the LCDC committee board to allow him to continue practising law saying he had suffered a lot, the board noticed the five months left for him to end two mandatory years and later required him to file a new one after the terms ends.

 In September 2004, he was restored as an advocate after serving a four-year ban; the ban was lifted by the committee board of the LCDC after indicating that he was repentant.